John Pagano: Oakland Raiders

-On January 23, 2017, Pagano agreed to become the assistant head coach/defense for the Oakland Raiders.
-On November 21, 2017, following the Raiders' Week 11 loss to the Patriots, and with the defense having failed to intercept a pass, defensive coordinator Ken Norton Jr. was fired.
-Pagano then took over defensive coordinator duties.
+On January 23, 2017, Pagano was hired as assistant head coach - defense for the Oakland Raiders.
+On November 21, 2017, following the termination of defensive coordinator Ken Norton Jr., Pagano was given defensive play-calling duties for the remainder of the season by head coach Jack Del Rio.
+Despite marked improvement in the defense’s performance under Pagano, he was not retained by new head coach Jon Gruden in 2018.

 Houston Texans

-On January 26, 2018, Pagano was hired as a senior defensive assistant for the Houston Texans.
+On January 26, 2018, Pagano was hired as a senior defensive assistant and outside linebackers coach for the Houston Texans.
+He was dismissed on January 18, 2020.

 Denver Broncos

 On January 30, 2020, Pagano was hired as an outside linebackers coach for the Denver Broncos.
+He was fired by new head coach Nathaniel Hackett on February 8, 2022.

 Washington Commanders

 On February 15, 2024, Pagano was hired by the Washington Commanders as a senior defensive assistant.
+He was promoted to outside linebackers coach in February 2026.

 Personal life

-Pagano and his wife Kimberly have two sons, Jagger and Brody.

 His older brother, Chuck Pagano, is the former head coach of the Indianapolis Colts.
 The Pagano brothers both played for their father, Sam, who spent 26 years as the head coach at Fairview High.
-Sam also coached internationally in Taiwan, Germany, France and Italy.

-Pagano's nephew, Carlo Kemp, is an American football player for the Pittsburgh Maulers of the United States Football League.
+Pagano's nephew, Carlo Kemp, played for the Pittsburgh Maulers of the United States Football League.